Office Workers' Health Problems: 7 Common Ailments & Their Remedies

 One of the first problems that undoubtedly harms every worker is a headache.
 It is because working in a competitive environment brings stress, which likely transforms into headaches.
 Other than this, a poor body posture can cause this trouble as well.

-To avoid headaches, your employees must take regular breaks between work.
+To avoid headaches at work, your employees must take regular breaks between work.
 A small break after continuous work for one hour can do wonders here.
 Also, you must encourage practicing daily workouts, yoga in the workplace, and proper posture in the office.

 2. Back Pain